uribench/software-engineering-handbook/Guides/Technical Debt/Technical Debt Handling Guidelines.md

 - Security
 - Additional non-TD causalities

-They are not considered here as TD mainly because that are typically handled anyway using other business justifications as described in the following sections.
+They are not considered here as TD mainly because they are typically handled anyway using other business justifications as described in the following sections.
 Therefore, "branding" them as TD is a missed opportunity.

 #### Software Obsolescence